alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 }
 ```

 Being JSON, many of the properties are self-documenting.
+You set a few name variables, identify icons and theming to use for the app, and fill in a few other configs.

+One important property to set is "start_url".
+It's the page the browser will direct users to when they launch your app, and is important to sync with our service worker in the next section.

+The "standalone" setting on the "display" property will launch the site without an address bar/tooling so it looks and feels like a native app.

 In order for the browser to know about this file, I include a reference in my _index.html_ file template: